GER 100 German I 3 Credits

 Selected plays by major German, Austrian and Swiss playwrights of the 20th century are studied within a cultural and historical context.

-GER 490 Independent Research and Study 1-4 Credits
+GER 490 Independent Study: Research and Creative Expression 1-4 Credits

 Independent Research and Study allows juniors and seniors in good academic standing to investigate topics of interest under faculty supervision.
 Projects must be approved by the faculty member, department chairperson, and academic dean no later than the third week of the semester in which the project is to be conducted.
 Only one project can be scheduled in a semester, and for no more than four semester hours; up to 12 semester hours of independent research and study may be counted toward graduation.
 Note that individual departments may have additional restrictions.

 GER 491 Internship in Foreign Languages 1-4 Credits

 A supervised work experience in an approved organization to gain knowledge of the importance and interrelationship of foreign languages and cultures in the workplace.
 Placements can be made in international governmental agencies, international trade associations, multinational corporations, social service agencies, and other appropriate workplace environments both in the United States and abroad.
 With permission of the supervisor and faculty advisor, a three-credit internship may be substituted for a collateral requirement as credit toward the major.

 Prerequisite(s): students should have completed at least one 300-level course in the foreign language.